DrakirL/DrakirL.github.io/p10/rules/general.md

 On a success, the incoming effect may be negated (or at least partially mitigated).
 On a fail, you suffer the full extend of the effect. <br>
 Saves prefer to specify an Attribute rather than a specific Skill.

+### Increasing Bonuses: Skill Points.
+As a base, your Skill Bonus for every Skill is 0.
+You increase them by spending Skill Points (1 Skill Point spent on a Skill = +1 to your Skill Bonus for that Skill). <br>
+Your Skill Bonus for each Skill is limited by your capabilities!
+You can't increase an Attribute-based Skill to be higher than that Attribute, and you can't increase either of the Adventuring Skills, Martial & Magic, to be higher than your Level.
+Exceptions to this rule have to be specified by features! <br>
+You gain Skill Points to spend in a variety of ways, including from your Background and at each Class Level.
+If you would gain enough Skill Points in a specific Skill to exeed its limit, you may redistribute the excess as you wish between your other Skills. <br>

 ## Advantage & Disadvantage
 The surrounding circumstances for a Test may be either helpful or hurtful.
 This is represented by giving the roll either Advantage or Disadvantage. <br>
 If a Test is made in circumstances that reasonably increase the chance of success, it is made with Advantage: Roll the d20 twice and use the *higher* of the two rolls as the natural result. <br>
 If a Test is made in circumstances that reasonably impede the chance of success, it is made with Disadvantage: Roll the d20 twice and use the *lower* of the two rolls as the natural result. <br>
 If a Test is with both Advantage and Disadvantage, roll the d20 once, as though it had neither.

-## Training & Proficiency
+## Proficiency & Training
-???
+Sometimes you can be more than just skilled, and sometimes merely being skilled is not enough to gain a benefit.
 ### Proficiency: Weapons, Shields, & Armor.
 If you lack Proficiency with a type weapon, you may not add your Martial Skill to any Attack you make using a weapon of that type. <br>
-If you lack Proficiency with a type of armor, your speed is halved and you can't cast spells while you're wearing it. <br>
+If you lack Proficiency with a type of armor, your speed is halved and you can't cast Spells while you're wearing it. <br>
-If you lack Proficiency with a type of shield, it does not help increase your Defence.
+If you lack Proficiency with a type of shield, it does not help increase your Defence. <br>
+If you lack Proficiency with a type of focus, you can't use a focus of that type to cast spells. <br>
 ### Training: Tools?, Vehicles, Games, Instruments, & Education
-If you are Trained in a subject, ham it up!
-If you can describe how your training would help you make a Check, you gain Advantage on that Check. <br>
+If you have any Training in some area, ham it up!
+If you can describe how your training would help you make a Check, you gain Advantage on that Check for free! <br>
-*Example: Gain adventage on a Performance Check by playing an instrument you have practiced with, on a Handling Check for a vehicle you can drive well, or on a Lore Check regarding a subject you are educated in.*
+*Examples: Gain adventage on a Performance Check by playing an instrument you've practiced, on a Handling Check for controlling a machine you've designed, or on a Lore Check regarding a subject you are educated in.*

 # Spellcasting
-There is one more Skill that is not treated like the rest: Spellcasting.
-It is only accessable to characters that know at least 1 Spell. <br>
-If a character knows no Spells or has no defined Spellcasting Ability, treat their Spellcasting Skill bonus as a 0 should the need arise. <br>
+To cast a Spell, you need to be holding a focus.
+If the Spell is contained within an item (like a scroll or magic weapon), that item doubles as the focus.
+If you know the Spell yourself, you must hold a special item that works as a focus for one Spell List that Spell belongs to.
+If a Spell forces a Save to be made, the Difficulty of that Save is equal to the caster's Passive Magic Skill.
+A lot of Spells might require Magic Checks or Magic Attacks, but those are self-explanatory. <br>

 ## Spell Slots
-???
+If you know a Spell, you can cast it by expending a Spell Slot of a Rank no lower that the Spell's Rank. <br>
+If you cast a Spell by expending a Spell Slot of a greater Rank than is needed, the Spell's Rank increases to match (which matters for Counterspell etc).
+A lot of Spells also have additional benefits if cast at greater Ranks, keep an eye out for those! <br>
+You regain any expended Spell Slots after you finish an adventure (aka Long Rest?).

+### Cantrips
+If a Spell has the "Cantrip"-tag, it is really simple and non-taxing to cast compared to other spells of that Rank. <br>
+If you know a Cantrip Spell, you can cast that Spell without using a focus or expending a Spell Slot.